JDC in the 1910s

 Jewish World War I refugees in Yokohama

-After the 1917 Russian Revolution, thousands of Jews feld through Vladivostok to Manchuria, China, and Japan.
+After the 1917 Russian Revolution, thousands of Jews fled through Vladivostok to Manchuria, China, and Japan.
 Yokohama became an important rest stop for refugees in transit.
 In an early collaboration with HIAS, JDC funded their housing and other needs as they awaited more permanent resettlement opportunities.

 Yokohama, Japan, c.1918.